rdelos747/nsx/readme.md

 This is currently a simple side project for fun.
 I often find myself wanting something more featured than nano but not as cumbersome as an IDE (eg kate or vscode).
 Running from the terminal is also a plus.
 So, instead of learning vim like I'm supposed to, I will attempt to write my own editor :)

+`nsx` is currently in development, but assuming I don't goof anything, it is stable enough to develop in, and in fact much of `nsx` was written within `nsx` itself.
+Sometimes I use `nsx` source files to test new features.
+This is probably a terrible idea.

 `nsx` stands for `nsx` `s`oftware e`x`perience.
 This recurses for a while until it finally stops, where it then stands for `n`ew `s`oftware e`x`perimental, and is no way a reference to anything else.

 ## building nsx